3d U.S. Infantry Regiment (The Old Guard)

 The Old Guard is the Army's official ceremonial unit and escort to the president, and it also provides security for Washington, D.C., in time of national emergency or civil disturbance.

 The unit received its unique name from Gen. Winfield Scott during a victory parade at Mexico City in 1847 following its valorous performance in the Mexican War.
-Fifty campaign streamers attest to the 3d Infantry's long history of service, which spans from the Battle of Fallen Timbers to World War II and Vietnam.
+Fifty campaign streamers attest to the 3d U.S. Infantry Regiment's long history of service, which spans from the Battle of Fallen Timbers to World War II and Vietnam.

-The black-and-tan "buff strap" worn on the left shoulder by each member of the 3d Infantry is a replica of the knapsack strap used by 19th-century predecessors of the unit to display its distinctive colors and distinguish its members from other Army units.
+The black-and-tan "buff strap" worn on the left shoulder by each member of The Old Guard is a replica of the knapsack strap used by 19th-century predecessors of the unit to display its distinctive colors and distinguish its members from other Army units.
 The present buff strap continues to signify an Old Guard soldier's pride in personal appearance and precision performance that has marked the unit for 200 years.

 1ST BATTALION, 3D US INFANTRY REGIMENT